2022-23 Incoming 9th Grade Clearance Information

 A - No. Student-athletes must wait until FULLY cleared (email to the parent when cleared) to participate in any sports at QHHS.

-Q - My team is holding virtual workouts and I am not cleared.
-Since they are virtual can I participate?
+Q - My team is holding summer workouts and I am not cleared.
+Since they are over summer can I participate?

 A - No. Student-athletes must wait until FULLY cleared to participate in any sports at QHHS, online, virtual or physical.